wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![](./images/media/image013.png)

-5. You will see a pop-up like the one below.
+5. You see a pop-up like the one below.
 Click **Got it!** to close the window.

     ![LibertyStarter-simpleweb-save2](./images/media/LibertyStarter-simpleweb-save2.png)